andresch/trackfs/README.md

 Meta-Data in in Track Files
 ---------------------------

-Most tags (aka vorbis comments) of the FLAC+CUE file will be set in the track files too.
+Most tags of the album file will be set in the track files too.
 There are only two exceptions:
 * Tags that contain multi-line values (like the `CUESHEET`-tag)
 * Any tag whose name matches the regular expression of the `--ignore-tags` option (default: `"CUE_TRACK.*|COMMENT"`)

 In addition `trackfs` does the following modifications to tags:
-- If the FLAC+CUE file contains an `ARTIST` tag but no `ALBUMARTIST` tag, then an `ALBUMARTIST` tag will be created with the value of `ARTIST` tag.
+- If the album file contains an `ARTIST` tag but no `ALBUMARTIST` tag, then an `ALBUMARTIST` tag will be created with the value of `ARTIST` tag.
-- If the FLAC+CUE file contains a `TITLE`tag, but no `ALBUM` tag, then an `ALBUM` tag will be created with the value of the `TITLE` tag.
+- If the album file contains a `TITLE`tag, but no `ALBUM` tag, then an `ALBUM` tag will be created with the value of the `TITLE` tag.
-- If the cue sheet contains a `TITLE` tag for a given track, it overwrites the `TITLE` tag from the FLAC+CUE file
+- If the cue sheet contains a `TITLE` tag for a given track, it overwrites the `TITLE` tag from the album file
-- If the cue sheet contains a `PERFORMER` tag for a given track, it overwrites the `ARTIST` tag from the FLAC+CUE file
+- If the cue sheet contains a `PERFORMER` tag for a given track, it overwrites the `ARTIST` tag from the album file
-- If the cue sheet contains a `SONGWRITER` tag for a given track, it overwrites the `COMPOSER` tag from the FLAC+CUE file
+- If the cue sheet contains a `SONGWRITER` tag for a given track, it overwrites the `COMPOSER` tag from the album file
+- Any other information from the cue sheet will only be used to add their missing corresponding tags from the audio file, but never to overwrite an existing tag.

+Cue sheet entries of type `PERFORMER`, `SONGWRITER` will be split at ";" characters and create multiple tags in the track file.

-In case the FLAC+CUE file contains pictures, the first picture will be available in the track file.
+In case the album has embedded pictures, the first picture will be available in the track file.
+Alternatively `trackfs` will scan the directory for a jpg-file with the same basename as the album file or a file named `folder.jpg`

 Manual Installation
 -------------------